santiago-webdev/Zettelpy/README.md

 ```bash
 zettelpy -i
 ```
-Note about this flag: *If you pass this flag it will ignore everything else, it's just for cleaning the directory of empty files refreshing ctags and showing you the index*
+Note about this flag: *If you give this flag it will show you the index of notes, and it the background it will clean empty files and refresh ctags, everything that comes after the -i flag will be ignored*

-# The project is a mess
-Yes, it's a mess, I don't even know what I'm trying to accomplish in here, this is going to be another one of those projects.
-Just don't use it because there's a lot of things that I'm not providing to make it work correctly and safely.

-# Things that I need to add
+#### Things that I need to add
 There's a bunch of them, honestly I only made this program to see if I liked Python, I will add them while I'm learning about it.